vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 ## Saturday June 26

+### Monitoring for effects of yesterday's COVID vaccine

 I felt fine in the morning; very slight soreness continued and a general slight physical fatigue and small aches (the kind you get after extensive exercise).
 My temperature was 98.8 degrees